cabbabbage/VIBBLE_2D_GAME_ENGINE/README.md

 # VIBBLE - 2D Game Engine

-VIBBLE is an SDL2-based 2D engine with external data files for maps, assets, and animations.
+VIBBLE is an SDL2-based 2D game engine with external data files for maps, assets, and animations.
 The engine keeps game content out of the executable so builds stay small and iteration does not require recompilation.

----
+Built with CMake and managed via vcpkg for dependency resolution.

 ## Game Loop and Loading Pipeline